pfeinsper/21b-indago-rfid-conformance-tester/docs-src/index.md

 The main purpose of the protocol is to allow two pieces of hardware, obtained independently, but conforming to the protocol, to communicate flawlessly.
 To achieve this, it specifies how physical and logical interactions should take place, as well as the possible commands between READER and TAG.

-To claim compliance with the protocol, a READER must meet all required specifications, having implemented all mandatory commands, be able to encode, send, receive, and decode data so that it can communicate with a TAG, as well as comply with all local government radio regulations.
+To claim compliance with the protocol, a READER (also called interrogator) must meet all required specifications, having implemented all mandatory commands, be able to encode, send, receive, and decode data so that it can communicate with a TAG, as well as comply with all local government radio regulations.
 Optionally, it is allowed to implement any number of optional commands defined in the protocol and any other private commands that do not conflict with any of the mandatory ones.
 Finally, a READER must not require a TAG to be able to process any command that is not specified as mandatory in the protocol.

 To claim compliance with the protocol, a TAG must meet all required specifications, having implemented all mandatory commands, be able to modulate a response signal after receiving a command from a READER, and comply with all local government radio regulations.
 Optionally, it is allowed to implement any number of optional commands defined in the protocol and any other private commands that do not conflict with any of the mandatory ones.
 Finally, the TAG must not require a READER to be able to process any optional command from the protocol and is not allowed to modulate a response signal unless it has been commanded to do so by a READER using the commands present in the protocol.